-- 1 part Sugar
+- 1 cup Sugar

-- 1 part Water
+- 1 cup Water

-- Rowanberries removed from their stems
+- 1 cup Rowanberries removed from their stems

 - Turn off the heat on the sugar water, then add the rowan berries and stir.
-Using a slotted spoon, pack the rowan berries into pint mason jars and cover with the remaining syrup, leaving a 1/2 in room of headspace at the top.
+Using a slotted spoon, pack the rowan berries into pint mason jars and cover with the remaining syrup, leaving a ½ in room of headspace at the top.